 In the second build step, we fetch the binaries generated from previous step which is aliased as “build” denoted in the first instruction – FROM.
 This makes the docker runtime look for specified directory to copy from the “build” directory.
 Other steps are pretty much self explanatory.

-# Step 2 - Continuing from the End of Step 1 # # Second Stage - Pick an Image with only dotnetcore Runtime FROM mcr.microsoft.com/dotnet/core/aspnet:3.1 AS runtime # Set the Directory as /app # All consecutive operations happen under /app WORKDIR /app # Copy the dlls generated under /app/out of the previous step # With alias build onto the current directory # Which is /app in runtime COPY --from=build /app/out . # Set the Entrypoint for the Container # Entrypoint is for executables (such as exe, dll) # Which cannot be overriden by run command # or docker-compose ENTRYPOINT ["dotnet", "OidcApp.dll"]
+# Step 2 - Continuing from the End of Step 1 # # Second Stage - Pick an Image with only dotnetcore Runtime # base is defined at the top of the script - mcr.microsoft.com/dotnet/aspnet:6.0 FROM base AS runtime # Set the Directory as /app # All consecutive operations happen under /app WORKDIR /app # Copy the dlls generated under /app/out of the previous step # With alias build onto the current directory # Which is /app in runtime COPY --from=publish /app/publish . # Set the Entrypoint for the Container # Entrypoint is for executables (such as exe, dll) # Which cannot be overriden by run command # or docker-compose ENTRYPOINT [ "dotnet", "ContainerNinja.API.dll" ]

 The ENTRYPOINT in this case is different from the CMD instruction we generally use in Dockerfile .
 An ENTRYPOINT indicates that the specified binary is an executable (dll, exe as such) and makes sure that this startup command can’t be overriden in a docker run command.

-dot (.) specifies the location of the Dockerfile.
+dot (.) specifies the location of the Dockerfile. parameter -t assigns a tag to the container image and –no-cache indicates no caching.
 Generally we run the command in the same directory where the Dockerfile is present.

 This builds a docker container for us.
 Then we run the created container as: